LLM Fundamentals

 - API: Not used for training

-- May use data to improve services (can opt out)
+- May use data to improve services (you can opt out)

 - Workspace accounts have different policies

-- Use API or enterprise plans for business
+- Use API or enterprise plans for work

-- Read privacy policies for your use case
+- Read the privacy policy for your specific use case

 Costs